Paco8/ttml2ssa/kodi/README.md

 Even though Kodi is a great software it allows very little customization of subtitles (SRT format), you can mainly only change the color, that's all.
-Subtitles usually looks better on other media players.
+Subtitles usually look better on other media players.

 However Kodi also supports subtitles in SSA/ASS format, which are more customizable, for example you can add a shadow, set an outline color...